 That very night, we decided to visit a relative in Bukit Mertajam and just when we reached the Juru, a small traffic jam started to form (there was an accident as we found out later).

-Immediately, couple of heroes started to cut into the emergency lanes and continued to speed on.
-I wonder what pushes ordinary drivers to suddenly turn into selfish, arrogant and indiscipline bastards and start abusing the emergency lane as a quick mean to cut queue over law abiding road users.
+Immediately, a couple of heroes started to cut into the emergency lanes and continued to speed on.
+I wonder what pushes ordinary drivers to suddenly turn into selfish, arrogant and indiscipline bastards and start abusing the emergency lane as a quick mean to cut queue over law-abiding road users.
 Sometimes I am simply speechless.

 We are sorry that this post was not useful for you!